+The rink is aligned north-to-south.
 The Devils attack twice toward the north end, the end with the Stanley Cup and retired number banners.
 The press box is on the east side, so the Devils logo at center ice is seen right-side-up from the east stands.
 The south end is the stage end when the building hosts concerts.

 Interior, before the 1st game, October 27, 2007.

 The Devils lost to the Ottawa Senators.
-Note fewer banners.

 Food.
 It's all over the place.
 For those of you with pricey tickets, the Goal Bar is at the north end, the Fire Lounge (lit up in red) is on the east side, and the Ice Lounge (lit up in blue) is on the west side.
 The food is all-you-can-eat with your ticket, and the soda is all-you-can-drink.
 However, beer will still set you back some money.